 ASTA Online Overview

 Embark on a quest to save the mythical land of Samsara from the wrath of an evil god in ASTA Online, a 3D fantasy MMORPG inspired by Asian legends and myths.
 Choose from one of six races divided into two warring factions and take your pick from five playable classes, each with their own sub-classes.
 Journey to the far reaches of Samsara in service of your faction and explore a rich and vibrant world teeming with unique creatures from Asian mythology, explore vast dungeons, and battle huge monsters and bosses.
 Experience hardcore faction-based open-world PvP or battle it out in the controlled environments of battlegrounds and arenas.
-Asta Online shut down on October 4, 2016.
+Asta Online shut down on October 4, 2016, but relaunched on April 26, 2017 through Move Games on Steam.

 ASTA Online Key Features: